Call For a Free Case Review

 VA Disability Rating for Bulging Disc

 Dealing with a bulging disc causes immense complications for many veterans, reducing their quality of life and causing pain with even normal or familiar activities.
 A herniated disc disability rating can help veterans with the financial struggles that arise when they cannot work due to bulging disc pain.
+The VA gives ratings of 10%, 20%, 40%, or 60% for bulging or herniated discs depending on the severity.
 Veterans Guide offers a look at the challenges caused by herniated discs and the disability rating a veteran can expect.

 The vertebrae, or the bones that make up the spine, have rubbery cushions, also known as discs, that sit between them and protect the spine during movement.
 When the outer, rubbery exterior of the disc is punctured or ripped, some of the jellylike substance in the center of the disc can push out through the tear and put pressure on the nerves.
 This herniated disc pain can interfere with normal activities, preventing patients from moving freely and interfering with their ability to work and engage in self-care.
 Herniated discs usually improve with time.
 However, some veterans experience symptoms long after the initial injury.